The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Do Smaller NYC Condo Buildings Pay Lower Property Taxes?
+Smaller NYC Condo Buildings Pay Lower Property Taxes (2024)

 Go Back To Previous Page

 Is it true that smaller condo buildings pay lower taxes?
-An interesting aspect of New York City’s current property tax system is that homeowners in condo and co-op buildings with ten or fewer units pay lower property taxes than unitSmaller Condo Buildings Pay Lower Taxes owners in buildings with 11 or more apartments.
-In other words, two similarly sized condos in the same NYC neighborhood, with similar market values, can have significant differences in property taxes solely due to the number of apartments in each building.
+An interesting aspect of New York City’s current property tax system is that homeowners in condominium and cooperative buildings with ten or fewer units pay lower property taxes than unitSmaller Condo Buildings Pay Lower Taxes owners in buildings with 11 or more residential units.
+In other words, two similarly sized condos in the same New York City neighborhood, with similar market values, can have significant differences in property taxes solely because of the number of apartments in each building.

-Class 2 buildings with ten or fewer units benefit from a state law limiting assessed value increases.
+Class 2 buildings with ten or fewer units are eligible for a state law that limits average assessed value increases.

-The maximum increase is 8% from the previous year or 30% over five years.
+The maximum increase is 8% from the previous year or 30% over a five-year period.
+This is a huge tax benefit for real estate condo owners.

 The assessed value of Class 2 buildings with more than ten units can increase without limit.

-However, any changes in assessed value for condo buildings with 11 or more units will be gradually implemented over five years.
-While this evens out changes over time, it does not impose a specific limit on growth rates, as is the case for Class 2 buildings with ten or fewer units.
+Changes in assessed value for condominium buildings with 11 or more units will occur gradually over five years.
+This balances changes over time, but it does not set a specific limit on growth rates.
+This differs from Class 2 buildings, which have ten or fewer units.

 Under state law, the Department of Finance assesses all Class 2 properties based on potential income.

-• Large condo buildings (11 or more units): The Department of Finance estimates the income and expenses for a building by comparing it to similar rental properties in terms of size, location, number of units, and age.
+• Large condo buildings (11 or more units): The Department of Finance estimates a building’s income and expenses by comparing them to similar rental properties in terms of size, location, number of units, and age.
 Subsequently, they apply a capitalization rate to the building’s estimated net income to determine its market value.

-• Small condo buildings (10 or fewer units): The Department of Finance estimates the typical income per square foot generated by comparable rental properties.
-They then calculate the total income for the building by multiplying the income per square foot by the building’s total square footage.
+• Small condo buildings (10 units or fewer): The Department of Finance estimates the typical income per square foot generated by comparable rental properties.
+Then, they calculate the total revenue for the building by multiplying the total income per square foot by the total square footage of the building.
 Lastly, the Department of Finance multiplies the building’s estimated income by a multiplier to determine its market value.

-The property’s market value is multiplied by 45% to determine the assessed value for property tax purposes.
+Multiply the property’s market value by 45% to determine the assessed value for property tax purposes.

-• It’s important to note that the assessed value is subject to growth caps for buildings with ten or fewer units.
+• Note that the assessed value is subject to growth caps for buildings with ten units or fewer.

-• For larger condo buildings, assessed value phases over five years.
+• For larger condominium buildings, the assessed value phases over five years.

 Written By: Georges Benoliel